 Deciding how and where to host your website might just be the most critical digital decision you make.
 Different platforms offer radically different toolsets, and choosing the wrong one could mean added headaches before you’ve even got your venture off the ground.

-To help you come to a decision, we’ve compared two of the most popular options, Web Hosting and WordPress hosting, so you can get an idea of the key features and advantages of each.
+To help you come to a decision, we’ve compared two of the most popular options, Web Hosting and hosting for WordPress, so you can get an idea of the key features and advantages of each.

-Web Hosting Vs. WordPress Hosting - Main Differences Compared
+Web Hosting Vs. Hosting For WordPress - Main Differences Compared

 In a nutshell, web hosting is a broad term that covers just about any type of hosting package, excluding WordPress.
 There are dozens of platforms out there that will host your website, and each one has a range of different packages to choose from.
 The provider will often have its own drag-and-drop website builder to help create your new site, and you'll most often be sharing the server space with multiple other business tenants.

-WordPress hosting operates on a very similar model; however, you’ll only be sharing server space exclusively with other organizations that use WordPress, and the environment has been tailored for optimum performance with the world’s most popular content management system.
+Hosting for WordPress operates on a very similar model; however, you’ll only be sharing server space exclusively with other organizations that use WordPress, and the environment has been tailored for optimum performance with the world’s most popular content management system.
 It’s essentially a more elaborate form of web hosting.

 Advantages